rse-aunz/rse-aunz.github.io/code_of_conduct.md

 This information will be collected in writing, and whenever possible the Steering Committee's deliberations will be recorded and retained (e.g., email discussions, recorded voice conversations, etc).

-The Council should aim to have a resolution agreed upon within one week.
-In the event that a resolution can’t be determined in that time, the Council will respond to the reporter(s) with an update and the projected timeline for resolution.
+The Steering Committee should aim to have a resolution agreed upon within one week.
+In the event that a resolution can’t be determined in that time, the Steering Committee will respond to the reporter(s) with an update and the projected timeline for resolution.

 ## Resolutions
 The Steering Committee must agree on a resolution by consensus of all members investigating the report in question.